Oova helped Rachel piece together the puzzle about what was preventing her from getting pregnant. Read her story.

 The test measures luteinizing hormone (which pinpoints ovulation), as well as progesterone, the variable that Rachel believed could illuminate her fertility.
 She decided to order Oova to give it a try.

-“When I found Oova, what I really liked was that it not only measured my progesterone, but it measured it in a way that gave a numerical value that could be converted to blood levels,” she said, “I also liked how it measured the LH at the same time, to help you figure out where you are in your cycle, how close you are to ovulating.”
+“When I found Oova, what I really liked was that it not only measured my progesterone, but it measured it in a way that gave a numerical value,” she said, “I also liked how it measured the LH at the same time, to help you figure out where you are in your cycle, how close you are to ovulating.”

 Rachel used Oova for a few weeks, and it became clear to her that something was wrong with her progesterone levels.
 “Oova was a great tool for me on my journey.
-It helped me piece together that I had low progesterone and short luteal phases.
-This helped me talk to my doctor about things I could do to improve that, to make it better,” Rachel said.
+It helped me talk to my doctor about trends in my cycle I'd been seeing in my home monitoring,” Rachel said.

 She learned about her hormone trends, and took all of this new data to her doctor.
-From this, her doctor was able to confirm that there was a problem with her progesterone and luteal phases.
+From this, her doctor decided to conduct further assessment and testing.
 Armed with this information, along with her research about fertility, Rachel knew what to do next.

 >>RELATED: What Is A Short Luteal Phase And How Does It Affect My Ability to Get Pregnant?